-Is house buying safe during the time of coronavirus?
-And do you really want to hold an open house in your home for sale during this time?
-Phew.
-There are a lot of questions associated with selling a home in the era COVID-19.
+California is reopening, but there are still some buyers and sellers who may be wary of open houses, crowded signings, and other in-person trappings of a traditional sale.
+There are a lot of questions associated with selling a home in the era of COVID-19.
 Even once you have a safe plan for viewing a home, there are the issues regarding the closing of the sale.
-According to the California Secretary of State: “Online webcam notarizations are invalid and illegal activities for California notaries public,” so you can’t avoid all in-person contact during a sale.
-However, you can still take several steps to keep your home sale (as either the buyer or the seller) as safe as possible.
+According to the California Secretary of State: “Online webcam notarizations are invalid and illegal activities for California notaries public.”
+You can take several steps to keep your home sale (as either the buyer or the seller) as safe as possible.
 This includes enhancing escrow safety so that all parties walk away happy and healthy.

 Transfer All Funds Via Wire